shueze/CLIM680-project/index.md

 ![Screen Shot 2022-11-26 at 15 24 49](https://user-images.githubusercontent.com/49365141/204107780-76c523f2-1fe2-4003-9b6a-b79646910f07.png){:height="48%" width="48%"}

 <font face="Times New Roman" >
 The ratio between PM2.5 and PM10 shows whether the PM is from local sources or transmitted from other places.
-That's because heavier particals (like PM10) get subsidized more easily during tranmission.
+That's because heavier particals (like PM10) get subsidized during tranmission.
 So when the dust is transmitted from other areas, it's characterized with high value of PM2.5/PM10 ratio.

-As is shown in the figures,
+As is shown in the figures, areas at the edge of the US have higher PM2.5/PM10 ratio than the center region.
+That implies transmission of PM affect the edges of the US more than the center region, which makes sense physically.
 </font>